 — Luke 6:22-23 NLT

 O LORD, God Almighty, help me to be a person who brings your blessings to others.
-May that be true in my casual encounters with others during the day.
-May it be true of those with whom I share faith.
+May that be true in my casual encounters with others.
+May it be true of those with whom I share my faith.
 May it also be true when I find myself under attack for my faith.
 May my life always reflect the generous grace and the committed character of my Savior, Jesus, in whose name I pray.
 Amen.

 Related Scripture Readings